alexander-koch/anlp-project/README.md

 ## Goal

-Generate a model to generate fake lyrics using RNNs.
+Create a language model to generate fake lyrics using RNNs.

 ## Requirements